Quansight/Quansight-website/apps/labs/posts/sympy-documentation.md

 # Improved Organization - Diataxis

 A related project was reorganizing the top-level organization of the documentation.
-As you can see from the screenshot above from early 2021, the SymPy documentation main page used to just consist of a long list of every page in the documentation.
+The SymPy documentation main page used to just consist of a long list of every page in the documentation.
 The new Furo theme makes this list unnecessary, but it also gave us an opportunity to explore how these pages could be explored in a more logical way.

 We decided to adopt the [Diátaxis](https://diataxis.fr/) framework for documentation organization.
 Diátaxis splits documentation pages into one of four categories, depending on whether the reader is interested in practical or theoretical knowledge, and on whether they have study or work oriented goals.
 As can be seen from the current documentation main page, the docs are now organized into four categories: tutorials, how-to guides, explanations, and API reference.
-We additionally added "installation" and "contributing" (see below) as separate top-level categories.
+We additionally added "installation" and "contributing" as separate top-level categories.
 Installation is important enough to warrant calling out documentation for it separately.
 Contribution documentation is separate because it serves a separate audience, people who want to contribute to SymPy, rather than people who are interested in using it.

 <figure>
   <img src="/posts/sympy-documentation/sympy-112-docs-main-page.png" alt="Main page of the SymPy 1.12 documentation (October 2023)" />